cobanov/image-captioning/README.md

 # Image Captioning

-captioning is a Python library for dealing with image captioning using BLIP.
+Captioning is the img2txt model that uses the BLIP.
+Exports captions of images.

 ## Checkpoints [Required]

-If 'checkpoints' folder does not exists, script will do automatically, you can also do it manually.
+If there is no 'Checkpoints' folder, the script will automatically create the folder and download the model file, you can do this manually if you want.

 Download the fine-tuned checkpoint and copy into 'checkpoints' folder (create if does not exists)